tednaleid/understanding-git/src/index.md

 merging my-feature-branch into master
 ```

+The ID is the SHA of the commit's contents

+!SLIDE quieter shout

+# you can't modify commits<br/><br/>only add new ones

 !SLIDE quietest shout
 # commits are completely immutable and are _impossible_ to accidentally destroy with git commands